RN Jobs in the USA: Moving from Canada

-Inspired by our Canadian Candidates who have recently made the big move, here are our top three reasons why you should move stateside.
+Inspired by our Canadian nurses who have recently moved for a nursing career opportunity, here are our top 3 reasons to consider a move stateside.

 It probably won’t come as news that now is a difficult time to be an RN in Canada.
 Hit by a time of austerity, the Canadian nursing industry has faced devastating cuts over the past couple of years which has resulted in a high number of layoffs from cash-strapped hospitals.
 While the number of nurses left searching for work continues to grow in Canada, the story couldn't be more different for their stateside neighbors.